-During the current fiscal year, the Authority entered into a subscription agreement for software for three years.
+During the current fiscal year, the Authority had a subscription agreement for software for three years.
 This agreement entered into by the Authority had an initial subscription liability in the amount of \$35,815.
-As of June 30, 2023, the value of the subscription liability was \$26,324.
-The Authority is required to make monthly principal and interest payments of \$1,000.
-The subscription has an interest rate of 2.184%.
-The intangible right-to-use subscription asset has a three-year estimated useful life.
-The value of the intangible right-to-use subscription asset as of the end of the current fiscal year was \$133,374 and had accumulated amortization of \$36,474.
+The subscription was terminated early in the current fiscal year.
+The Authority was required to make monthly principal and interest payments of \$1,000.
+The subscription had an interest rate of 2.184%.
+The intangible right-to-use subscription asset had a three-year estimated useful life.